Contact

 Future Research

-Projects in the pipeline have links to the gut microbiome-brain axis or biased G protein-coupled receptor signaling.
+Projects in the pipeline have links to biased G protein-coupled receptor signaling, or developing in vitro models for stress-linked mental illnesses.

 I welcome applications from potential MRes and self-funded PhD students throughout the year.
 Information about applying can be found here.
-I also supervise PhD students through funded schemes, including the BBSRC DTP.
-For the Autumn 2023 intake I'm offering a project on the 'Influence of microbiome-derived metabolites on mental health and stress resilience' - jointly supervised by Prof Lesley Hoyles and Dr Keeley Brookes at Nottingham Trent University.
+I also supervise PhD students through funded schemes, including the BBSRC DTP - for more details please check back soon.